Why Safety Professionals Should Prioritise Testing Programs

 Common Methods:

-• Urine testing (AS/NZS 4308:2023): Broad detection of drugs, with lab-confirmed accuracy.
+• Urine testing (AS/NZS 4308:2023): Broad detection of drugs with laboratory-confirmed accuracy.

-• Saliva testing (AS/NZS 4760:2019): Effective for recent use, ideal for on-the-spot screening.
+• Saliva testing (AS/NZS 4760:2019): Effective for recent use and ideal for on-the-spot screening.

 3. Staying Legally Compliant